 The objective of this course is to improve the students’ communicative and writing skills in order to facilitate their relationship with the academic environment and university classes.
 The course focuses on developing vocabulary and discourse styles for academic verbal communication.
 Through a number of class presentations, students are expected to put into practice a variety of discourse styles.
 Students also read newspaper articles from a variety of Spanish-speaking countries.

-Advanced Spanish for Latin American and Heritage Speakers
+Advanced Spanish for Heritage Speakers

 LING 4002 BALA/SPAN 4006 BALA